ARC Lab Members

 je’nae johnson

 My name is Je’Nae Johnson.
-I am a first-year Clinical Psychology graduate student at Wayne State coming from Los Angeles, California.
-I received my Master of Arts in Psychology from Pepperdine University in 2018 and a Bachelor of Arts in Psychology from the University of California, Riverside in 2016.
-My primary research interest is underserved youth and understanding the effects of poverty on well-being and academic achievement.
+I am a fourth-year Clinical Psychology graduate student at Wayne State University, coming from Los Angeles, California.
+I received my Master of Arts in Psychology from Pepperdine University and a Bachelor of Arts in Psychology from the University of California, Riverside.
+My primary research interest is in how interpersonal and community factors influence youth psychological well-being and achievement in diverse communities.
+I also have an interest in understanding how child and adolescent trauma impacts long-term development.
 My long-term goal is to apply this understanding to intervention development that is culturally considerate of diverse experiences.
-In my spare time, I enjoy creative writing, reading fictional novels, watching movies/shows, and hanging out with my dog, friends, and family.
+In my spare time, I enjoy traveling, creative writing, reading fictional novels, watching movies/shows, and hanging out with my dog, friends, and family.

 Undergraduate & Post-Baccalaureate Research Assistants